GreenShade/similar-faces/Readme.md

 ## Experiment

 We wanted to know if people vote for people who are similar to themselves.
 To find out we conducted the experiment.
 We have downloaded the dataset [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/?fbclid=IwAR2SAel2odDZiDP5U6cpwObCgDPg-eZ6eg1pPjt8QQQ2EBG41kMgXR5XMis#download) which contains more than 13000 images of faces collected from the web.
 After that we preprocessed all of the images, found the faces on them and emedded in 128-dimensional space.
 Then we poerformed t-SNE transoformation to receive 2-dimensional space.
 That space was clustered into 3 groups.
 In every one we found the closest member of parlament to the centroid.
 We assumed that 3 people are on average the most similar to the whole population.
 Their names are respectively Robert Tyszkiewicz, Anna Sobecka and Tadeusz Woźniak.
-On 2015 Polish parliamentary election they got the foolowing number of votes:
+On 2015 Polish parliamentary election they got the following number of votes:
 * Robert Tyszkiewicz - 19 453 votes
-* Anna Sobecka - 6990 votes
+* Anna Sobecka - 6 990 votes
 * Tadeusz Woźniak - 11 011 votes

  On 2015 Polish parliamentary about 15 200 000 election votes were cast so the average score should be about 33 000 of votes.
 As we can see all three choosen MPs got lower number of votes.
 After conducting the experiment we can conclude that there is no connection between phisical similarity and voting for somebody.